Skip to main content

 Option in Science Education

-Science teachers instill excitement about the natural world.
-The PhD in Education, option in Science Education is designed for those wanting to conduct research on teaching and learning science at the P-12 level and beyond.
-Our goal is to prepare you to address critical issues in science education.
-Coursework will engage you in reflective teaching, deepening your science content knowledge and developing your analytical perspectives for research.
-Our graduates are prepared to teach a variety of science education courses at both the undergraduate and graduate level and are qualified for faculty positions in secondary teacher education programs or community colleges as well as other science education leadership positions.
+The Ph.D. in Education with an option in Science Education at Oklahoma State prepares students to conduct research on teaching and learning science at the P-12 level and beyond.
+Graduates are prepared to teach an array of science education courses at both the undergraduate and graduate level and are qualified for faculty positions in teacher education programs or community colleges, as well as other science education leadership positions.

 Curriculum